Methodology

 |---|---|---|---|

-| Multiple Fetch Mechanisms | @Web - native, proprietary; mcp-server-fetch - configurable; fetch-browser-mcp - headless browser; third-party MCP servers, such as Oxylabs |
+| Multiple Fetch Mechanisms | @Web native, proprietary mcp-server-fetch configurable; fetch-browser-mcp headless browser; third party servers |

 Compare side-by-side on identical URLs | Determines if one mechanism has different limits; unique to Cursor, addresses ecosystem testing gap |

-| HTML-to-Markdown Conversion Timing | Does Cursor truncate before or after HTML→markdown conversion? | Tests SC-1 through SC-4: measure truncation relative to content structure |
+| HTML-to-Markdown Conversion Timing | Does Cursor truncate before or after HTML→markdown conversion? | SC-1-SC-4 measure truncation relative to content structure |

-Pre-conversion: lose 40-50% of characters to HTML/CSS overhead; Post-conversion: Markdown smaller but structure may break at boundary |
+Pre-conversion: lose 40-50% of characters to HTML/CSS overhead Post-conversion: Markdown smaller, but structure may break at boundary |

 | Agent Auto-chunking | After truncation, does @Web automatically request next chunk or require manual request? |